Justice Malala is a political commentator, newspaper columnist and author of the Number One South African bestseller “We Have Now Begun Our Descent”.

 Until August 2018 Malala was resident political analyst for eNews Channel Africa (eNCA).
 He also presented a weekly political talk show (The Justice Factor) on eNCA.

 He was a political analyst at Lefika Securities in Johannesburg and was rated among the top five political / economic analysts of 2016 and 2017 in SA.

 His book, We Have Now Begun Our Descent, reached number one on the South African best-seller lists in 2016 and was nominated as one of the top five non-fiction books of 2015 by the Jenny Crwys-Williams Book Club.

 Between 2007 and 2011 Malala was general manager of Times Media Group’s stable of 44 magazines and, following that, general manager of the Sowetan and Sunday World newspapers.

-He has given talks and rendered political advisory to JP Morgan, Bank of America Merrill Lynch, Liberty, Old Mutual, Investec, Nedbank and many others.
+Public talks given and rendered political advisory to JP Morgan, Bank of America Merrill Lynch, Liberty, Old Mutual, Investec, Nedbank and many others.

-Malala was the London Correspondent of the Sunday Times (South Africa) from 1999 to 2001.
-He was the newspaper’s New York correspondent from 2001 to 2003.
+From 2001 to 2003 he was the London Correspondent of the Sunday Times (South Africa) from 1999 to 2001.
+He was the newspaper’s New York correspondent.

 He offers these services:

 I have been in newspapers and magazines for more than 20 years.
 But it was only when I started working in television that I truly understood what power means.